pre-srfi/in-source-documentation/template.md

 or [directly](https://srfi.schemers.org/srfi-2xx/doc-lib-tests.scm).

 ## Acknowledgements

+Thank you to Alex Shinn and the Chibi Scheme contributors.
+The Chibi reader is used as part of the sample implementation.

 Thank you to the members of the SRFI mailing list for their input during the drafting process.